MA in Socially Engaged Art - currently under review

 DonegalDerry fieldtrip, Marie Barrett on City walls.
 Photo: Fiona Whelan.
 DonegalDerry fieldtrip.
 Photo: Janet Williams

 Socially engaged art practice is an artistic practice that requires a meaningful interaction with communities of place and/or interest and with broader social or political intentions at its core.
 It includes collaborative, community based, process based, public and dialogic practices that rely on social intercourse and exchange.
-Further Education continues to change and evolve, with ETB's, Youthreach and informal community settings offering opportunities for working with a range of age groups in formal and informal educational settings.
-If you are interested in working with diverse students across various settings, and look to develop a professional identity as an educator, teacher or facilitator of learning in FE, then this course offers prospective students an opportunity to explore this role in depth.

 FE teaching practice placements can be undertaken in ETB's, in Youthreach and other QQI-Fetac approved settings.
 NCAD has developed links with a range of FE providers and can assist in placement.
 Students are encouraged to link to the FE practitioners network and attend seminars and forums relevant to professional practice.
 Modules include; Adult and Community Education, Pedagogy and Practice, Spaces for Learning, Socially Engaged Art Practice, Curriculum Studies, teaching and learning and work based practicums.

-The MA SEA+FE is committed to staying connected to the national and international field of Socially Engaged Art and regularly engages with other organisations to further enhance the course programme.
+The MA SEA is committed to staying connected to the national and international field of Socially Engaged Art and regularly engages with other organisations to further enhance the course programme.
 For example, we have hosted a Dublin screening of the Creative Time Summit for three years, partnering with Create, Fire Station Artists’ Studios and Dublin City Gallery The Hugh Lane.
 In 2015, we co developed the TransActions publication with The Stockyard Institute in Chicago (Issue 1 2015, Issue 2 2017).

 Rialto fieldtrip.
 Photo: Clodagh Kelly.
 Situating Practice Seminar Nov.
 2012.
 Photo: Fiona Whelan

-The MA SEA +FACE is based on the NCAD Campus in Dublin, where lectures and seminars are located and workshop facilities are provided.
-A feature of the MA SEA+FE is the group collective experience, approaches to teaching include problem based learning, student led presentations and peer learning, all feature within the programme.
+The MA SEA is based on the NCAD Campus in Dublin, where lectures and seminars are located and workshop facilities are provided.
+A feature of the MA SEA is the group collective experience, approaches to teaching include problem based learning, student led presentations and peer learning, all feature within the programme.

-The MA SEA+FACE course launched in 2013, recruitment takes place every second year.
+The MA SEA+FE course launched in 2013, recruitment took place every second year.
 However it succceeds the GDip Community Arts Education course which has produced over 120 graduates over ten years.
 Many of these graduates are practicing artists with a wide range of public, socially engaged, community based and educational practices with many others moving on to work in arts administration, arts management and within the community and voluntary sector.

 MA SEA+FE graduates are eligible to progress to PhD, or professional development opportunities.
+THIS COURSE IS CURRENTLY UNDER REVIEW AND WILL NOT BE RECRUITING IN 2021-22

 The programme is open to graduates with an honours degree award of 2.2 or higher, or an equivalent academic or professional qualification in a related discipline.
 The College also takes into consideration prior learning and experience.